Hormonal IUD (Mirena)

 Mirena can also decrease:

-- Severe menstrual pain and pain related to the abnormal growth of uterine-lining tissue outside the uterus (endometriosis)
+- Severe menstrual pain and pain related to the growth of uterine-lining tissue outside the uterus (endometriosis)

 - The risk of pelvic infection